Steven-Galvin/epizon/README.md

 * add collapsable menu that opens side nav when clicked
 * add welcome message calling user by name for personalable touch
 * edit button colors
-* make finalize order and item delete buttons
+* make 'finalize order' and item delete buttons
 * add flex to products page to organize products cleanly
 * add borders and box shadow with default height to products for uniformity

 #### AJAX

 * add AJAX to updating cart with items so it reflects in the navbar
+* add AJAX to deleting cart item and adjusting total price *

 ## Authors